Julie Ertz says goodbye to the US national team during a 3-0 win over South Africa

 It was uncertain whether Ertz would return to soccer before she was named to the World Cup team.
 The two-time U.S. Player of the Year nursed a knee injury before helping the U.S. win bronze at the 2021 Tokyo Olympics, then took time off for the birth of her son last year.

-But she appeared in a pair of exhibitions against Ireland in April and signed with Angel City in the National Women's Soccer League, working her way back into shape.
+But she appeared in a pair of exhibitions against Ireland in April and signed with Angel City of the National Women's Soccer League, working her way back into shape.

 Known for her versatility, Ertz was a center back for the 2015 World Cup champion U.S. team and a defensive midfielder when the Americans defended their title in 2019.